ManosGero/SeleniumIntrotasion/README.md

-# SeleniumIntrotasion
+# SeleniumIntrotasion, /n
-Testing using maven selenium-java and Testng run Webdrivers for Edge, Firefox and Chrome browsers. practices with Locators
+Testing using maven selenium-java and Testng /n run Webdrivers for Edge, Firefox and Chrome browsers. /n practices with Locators /n
 Testing a Logine Page